Welcome to my new web site dedicated to living fully, here and now.

 …the ultimate natural state of awareness, the fully awakened state (Mahāmudrā or Mahāsaṅdhi) or the one goal is employed as the Path.
 When we are on the path, we have already attained the goal (even while not fully aware of that fact).
 This advanced approach originating in the Mahasiddha tradition has many implications, no doubt, and I like this one the most:

-Following this same line of thought and practice, on the Ādibuddha Blog, I share thoughts on and experiences from, various Nondual Buddhist Tantric practices (Anuttarayoga tantra, Mahāmudrā, Mahāmudrā Chöd, and Ati yoga or Dzogchen).
+Following this same line of thought and practice, on the Ādibuddha Blog, I share thoughts on and experiences from, various Nondual Buddhist Tantric practices (Anuttarayoga Tantra, Mahāmudrā, Mahāmudrā Chöd, and Ati Yoga or Dzogchen).

-Vedic Tantra in general, and Kālī Tantra in particular, despite the fact that has brought immense benefits to me and that I am currently still teaching it, will not be discussed herein.
+Vedic Tantra in general, and Kālī Tantra in particular, despite the fact that it has brought immense benefits to me and that I am currently still teaching it, will not be discussed herein.
 There is so much I have learned during long years on the Kālī Tantra path, but that was brought to an end around the time I got initiated into Vajrayana.

-The Sutrayana (Hinayana, or the small vehicle, the entry level Buddhism), while very, very important and still quite dear to me, will not receive much attention on this web site, either.
+The Sutrayana (Hinayana, or the small vehicle, the entry-level Buddhism), while very, very important and still quite dear to me, will not receive much attention on this web site, either.
 There are several reasons for that.

 First, other web sites are dedicated to that Path, so no need to repeat it all here.
 Actually, my very kind internet-friend from Singapore runs an excellent website, Awakening to Reality (http://awakeningtoreality.blogspot.com/), which has contributed really a lot to me prior to the Vajrayana practices (and it still does).